hyp3r5pace/crowdfunding-platform-avalanche/README.md

 # Conclusion
-Cogratulations!
+Congratulations!
 We have succesfully developed a working decentralized kickstarter where users can create projects, fund various projects and even claim refunds if possible.
 As a next step, you can try adding new features to the dApp such as royalties for the dApp owner or providing NFTs to the top contributors of a project.

 # Troubleshooting
 ### Transaction Failure